Atlanta Braves (12-16) at Washington Nationals (12-12)

-The Atlanta Braves and Washington Nationals meet Tuesday in MLB action at Nationals Park.
+The Atlanta Braves and the Washington Nationals meet Tuesday in MLB action from Nationals Park.